markomanninen/gemini-tts-api/README.md

 * **Multi-Speaker TTS**: Currently supports a maximum of 2 speakers.
 * **Gemini Model Limits**: Subject to token context window limits and other usage policies of the underlying Google Gemini AI models.
 * **Output Format**: TTS output is currently in WAV audio format only.
 * **Session Persistence**: The `sessions` map (tracking active session IDs and their directory paths) is stored in memory.
 This means if the server restarts, the in-memory map is lost.
-While the files on the disk persist, accessing them via session ID without an enhancement to reload session data from the filesystem on startup would require knowing the exact file paths.
+While the files on the disk persist, and the enhanced session management system can reload saved sessions with their metadata, accessing unsaved sessions via session ID without the enhancement would require knowing the exact file paths.
 For production, consider a more robust session store (e.g., Redis, a database) if long-term session recall after restarts is critical.
 * **API Key Security**: The `GEMINI_API_KEY` is loaded from the `.env` file.
 Ensure this file is not committed to public repositories (it should be in your `.gitignore`).

 ## Contributing